chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 Using immudb we can store key/value pairs in an ummutable, tamper-evident database.

 The `immudb` docker container, when started, creates a volume with the password pre-set for demonstration purposes.
-Be sure to use the other options or run immudb isoltaed on the same networking host to provide good security for production deployments.
+Be sure to use the other options or run immudb isolated on the same networking host to provide good security for production deployments.

+## License

+Apache 2.0

+By downloading this software, the downloader agrees with the specified terms and conditions of the License Agreement and the particularities of the license provided.